tandemdude/hikari-lightbulb/docs/source/quickstart.md

 ```

 When this code is run, you will get some logging information and a Hikari banner printed across your
 terminal.
-The bot will be online and you can test out the command!
+The bot will be online, and you can test out the command!

 ## Optional: Setting up logging